Skip to navigation Skip to content

 Table Of Contents

-No one will tell you that designing a form-in-place (FIP) electromagnetic interference (EMI) gasket is easy.
-In fact, if you’re not prepared, it can feel next to impossible.
-But it doesn’t have to be.
-With the tips we discuss in this blog post, designing a conductive shielding FIP gasket can be relatively easy.
+Designing a form-in-place (FIP) electromagnetic interference (EMI) gasket can be challenging.
+If you're not prepared, it can feel next to impossible.
+However, with the tips discussed in this blog post, designing a conductive shielding FIP gasket can be relatively straightforward.

-You can make it even easier by partnering with the expert team at Modus Advanced.
+Partnering with the expert team at Modus Advanced makes it even easier.
 From idea to ignition, we’re your dedicated partner as you design and manufacture a form-in-place EMI gasket.
-Read on to learn more.
+Read on to learn more about how to optimize your design for effective EMI shielding.

 If you need information about FIP gaskets, you can find everything you’d ever want to know in our comprehensive FIP gasket guide.
 Check it out.